bradgwest/paap/write/paper.md

 from the latent space to a reconstructed image in the data space.
-By attaching a clustering layer to the CAE and simultaneously optimizing for both clustering and image reconstruction loss, DCEC ensures that clustering of the images occurs within the constraints of the latent space.
-In other words, clusters are formed in the presence of spatial features deemed meaningful by their inclusion in the latent space.
+By attaching a clustering layer to the CAE and simultaneously optimizing for both clustering and image reconstruction loss, DCEC ensures that clustering of the images occurs within the constraints of the CAE, eliminating the possibility of learning a feature space which clusters well but is not a faithful representation of the input image.
+In other words, clusters are formed in the presence of spatial features deemed meaningful by their inclusion in the embedded space.

 We evaluate clustering performance against a dataset of digitized artwork, scraped from the public